 The plugin has two redirect functionalities — “Quick Redirects” and “Individual Redirects”.
 Quick Redirects are quick and simple to add.
 When using this feature, there’s no need to have an existing page or post set up in order to add one.
 All you have to do is enter in the Request URL and the Destination URL, then the plugin will redirect it.

 Individual Redirects are for pages/posts that already exist.
 The plugin adds an option meta box to the edit screen where you can specify the redirect location and type.

 This plugin allows you to link a post or page to a URL of your choosing, instead of the original WordPress post or page URL.
-This can be useful if you want to setup navigational links to non-WordPress sections of your website or off-site resources.
+This can be useful if you want to set up navigational links to non-WordPress sections of your website or off-site resources.

-How to Create WordPress Redirects to Avoid Broken Links
+Create WordPress Redirects to Avoid Broken Links

 Do you employ any other methods for handling WordPress redirects?
 If so, we’d love to hear what’s working for you!
 Tweet your thoughts at @Pagely, and we’ll share the best insights.